 So how do you differentiate your business from your competitors?

 The unique selling proposition (USP) is what differentiates you from other existing businesses in your field.
-It could be different technology, superior service, an easier interface, greater specialization, exclusive memberships or clubs, added value compared to competitors, location, culture, delivery speed, greater expertise, easier access, or various other things.
+It could be different technology, superior service, a more accessible interface, greater specialization, exclusive memberships or clubs, added value compared to competitors, location, culture, delivery speed, greater expertise, more accessible access, or various other things.

-Whatever USP you decide to focus on, your business needs one to survive.
-In their book, Differentiate or Die, Jack Trout and Steve Rivkin talk about the importance of differentiating yourself from the competition.
+Whatever USP you focus on, your business needs one to survive.
+In their book, Differentiate or Die, Jack Trout and Steve Rivkin discuss the importance of differentiating yourself from the competition.
 Trout has worked as a consultant to Fortune 500 companies for over 30 years, so he knows what makes a business successful.

-I believe this book can be useful to any business owner struggling to identify and capitalize on their own USP, as Trout and Rivkin layout 4 steps to differentiation.
+I believe this book can be helpful to any business owner struggling to identify and capitalize on their USP, as Trout and Rivkin layout 4 steps to differentiation.
 They are:

 - Find the differentiating idea.
 What makes your product different from what’s already out there?